SKIP TO CONTENT

 Founder-Led Marketing

-Human brains are built to trust people and to be suspicious of institutions.
 Corporate accounts post content and people scroll past it.
-The same content, posted by a person with a name and a face, gets read.
+The same content, posted by a person with a name and a face and a history of saying things that are sometimes surprising, gets read.
 The gap has widened to the point where it's difficult to justify spending on brand-channel content if you have a founder who's willing to write.

 THE 65/25/10 CONTENT MIX